Climate Groups and Unions Call for £1.9bn Annual Investment to Support Offshore Workers in Energy Transition

 Signatories argue that despite the rapid growth of offshore wind in the UK, the industry has not generated sufficient domestic jobs, as much of the manufacturing work has been outsourced overseas.
 They also point to inadequate training programs that hinder worker mobility between industries and highlight safety concerns in the offshore wind sector, where injury rates are reportedly higher than in comparable industries.

-“For too long, industry bosses have pocketed record profits while oil and gas workers bear the brunt of the decline of North Sea oil and gas,” said Mel Evans, a campaigner at Greenpeace.
+“For too long, industry bosses have pocketed record profits while oil and gas workers bear the brunt of the decline of oil and gas,” said Mel Evans, a campaigner at Greenpeace.
 “A proper, ring-fenced funding package to upgrade our energy industry would transform our energy sector, reduce household bills, future-proof jobs, and provide opportunities for generations to come.”

 Unions have emphasized the importance of creating sustainable green jobs as part of the UK's renewable energy strategy.
 Joe Rollin, Senior Organiser at Unite the Union, stated, “We can't allow a situation where North Sea workers face a cliff edge, with no skilled green jobs to go to while the UK becomes more reliant on importing fossil fuels.”